grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 Well, so far we tried finding any files/directories where the bolt group has access to but not much came up, but if we try what files are world-readable under /var we see some interesting things:

-Basically we can read to the index.php file in the install directory inside /var/www/html and also there seems to be another directory called bolt(?!) where we can read basically all the files inside
+Basically we can read to the index.php file in the install directory inside /var/www/html and also there seems to be another directory called bolt(?!) where we can read basically all the files inside.
 ```
 bolt@bolt:~$ find /var -type f -perm -o=r 2> /dev/null
 /var/www/html/install/index.php